 5. Put Safety First

-COVID-19 forced us all to prioritize certain operational measures, with the most obvious one being the health and safety of employees.
+COVID-19 forced us all to prioritize certain operational measures.
+The most obvious one was the health and safety of employees.

-However, health and safety measures should continuously be a priority in your company, especially given the nature of the landscape construction industry.
+However, health and safety measures should continuously be a priority in your company.
+This is especially true given the nature of the landscape construction industry.
 Not only should safety be practiced to the highest degree when using tools and machinery, but employees that are sick should be encouraged to stay home—even if they just have the common cold.

 If your company doesn’t offer paid sick days, you should strongly consider it.
 Healthy employees make for happy employees, which lead to more productive employees at the end of the day.
 You can find more information on safety practices for landscaping companies on our blog page.